HamzaR19/CodingQuiz2/README.md

 [Click Here Timed Coding Quiz](https://hamzar19.github.io/CodingQuiz2/)

+Click on the above link and follow the prompts.
 This application is used to strengthen your knowledge of coding utilzing multiple choice questions to challenge your coding database.

 ## Contribution Guidelines